Heaven Is for Real: Criticism

 A variety of Christians have expressed questions regarding the book.
 The Berean Call, a Christian ministry and newsletter, cited the book for its "extra-biblical" and "problematic" claims, as well as the lack of any medical evidence that the boy was clinically dead during the surgery.
 Author and pastor John MacArthur has criticized the book for presenting an un-Biblical perspective on the afterlife.
 In an interview with The New Yorker, Heaven Is for Real co-author Lynn Vincent expressed concern that Christians would find the book to be a "hoax" if she included people in heaven having wings.

 In 2014, Christian writer Hank Hanegraaff expressed doubt, listing ten reasons in his "Ask Hank" column in the Christian Research Journal published by the Christian Research Institute.
 Some of Hanegraaff's reasons include that people reporting near-death experiences generally relate stories that "are wildly divergent and mutually contradictory," and that the Burpo family appears to be biased by their simplistic belief in hyperliteralism.

 In 2015, Alex Malarkey — a boy with a similar story to Colton Burpo's — publicly recanted his own story and book The Boy Who Came Back from Heaven, stating that his near-death experience described in that book was fictional, and condemned Christian publishers and bookstores for selling popular "heaven tourism" books, which he said "profit from lies."
 Following Malarkey's statement, Colton Burpo said that while he acknowledged that some among the public had doubts about his account, he stood by Heaven Is for Reals contents nonetheless.

 Awards

-In less than one year, Heaven Is for Real surpassed the 1 million sales mark and was awarded the Platinum Sales Award.
+In less than one year, Heaven Is for Real surpassed the 1 million sales mark and was awarded the Platinum Sales Award by the Evangelical Christian Publishers Association.
 In 2014, after selling 10 million copies, the book was then awarded the Diamond Sales Award.